Loktra/Front-End-Engineer/Shopping Cart.md

 #### Save

-Checks if the cart can be persisted through the `Reviewer` service: if so, it `persist`s it.
+Checks if the cart can be persisted through the `Reviewer` service: if so, it `persists` it.

 #### Clear